evan-cz/cloudzero-agent/README.md

 This repository contains several applications to support Kubernetes integration with the CloudZero platform, including:

-- _CloudZero Insights Controller_ - provides telemetry to the CloudZero platform to enabling complex cost allocation and analysis.
+- _CloudZero Webhook Server_ - provides telemetry to the CloudZero platform enabling complex cost allocation and analysis.
 This webhook application securely receives resource provisioning and deprovisioning requests from the Kubernetes API.
 It collects resource labels, annotations, and relationship metadata between resources, ultimately supporting the identification of CSP resources not directly connected to a Kubernetes node.

 - _CloudZero Collector_ - The collector application which implements a prometheus compliant interface for metrics collection; which writes the metrics payloads to files to a shared location for consumption by the shipper.
 Today the collector classifies incoming metrics data, and will save the data into either cost telemetry files, or into observability files.
 These files are compressed on disk to save space.